anhkhoa412/COMP2042_CW_AnhKhoa/README.md

   For examples, class Wall is responsible for the creation of player and level.
 In this source code, Lelel has been broken up to specific Level class.

  #### Added new Classes
    Added new classes to increase the modularity or add features of the program.
-For examples, Classes like sound is a class which specifically in chare of the sound.
+For examples, Classes like sound is a class which specifically in charge of the sound.

 ## Additions
   #### Additional screen Info